JamesVeug/UnitySteamBuildUploader/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+Example:
+- When i open this window unity crashes
+- When i click on this button it does nothing
+- When i make a build using these settings the screen goes blank

 **To Reproduce**
 Steps to reproduce the behavior: